-- Q. Who determines if a cash dividend is "non-ordinary"? - A. The adjustment panels of the OCC Securities Committee will make this determination.
-In doing so, adjustment panels may consider the company's characterization of the dividend but the company's characterization is not binding on adjustment panels.
-Adjustment panels may take into account other factors deemed appropriate including, but not limited to, the company's stated dividend policy and payment history, prior option adjustments, and factors bearing on the maintenance of a fair and orderly market. - Q. If a company accelerates the payment of its regular dividends, would such dividends be deemed non-ordinary and occasion an adjustment to options? - A. No. If the adjustment panel determines such accelerated dividends are paid pursuant to the company's regular dividend payment program, they would generally be classified as ordinary, irrespective of the company's characterization of such dividends as "special" or similar designations.
+- Q. Who determines if a cash dividend is "non-ordinary"? - A. OCC will make this determination.
+In doing so, OCC may consider the company's characterization of the dividend but the company's characterization is not binding.
+OCC may take into account other factors deemed appropriate including, but not limited to, the company's stated dividend policy and payment history, prior option adjustments, and factors bearing on the maintenance of a fair and orderly market. - Q. If a company accelerates the payment of its regular dividends, would such dividends be deemed non-ordinary and occasion an adjustment to options? - A. No. If OCC determines such accelerated dividends are paid pursuant to the company's regular dividend payment program, they would generally be classified as ordinary, irrespective of the company's characterization of such dividends as "special" or similar designations.
 The same would be true regardless of whether a single regular dividend or multiple regular dividends are accelerated.

-1 A threshold of .125 per share is used in determining contract adjustments for capital gains and other distributions for fund shares, as described[in] Interpretation .08 to Article VI, Section 11A of the OCC By-Laws
+A threshold of .125 per share is used in determining contract adjustments for capital gains and other distributions for fund shares, as described in Interpretation .08 to Article VI, Section 11A of the OCC By-Laws.